Four Generations and Their Love of Pianos

 Maurice grew up around pianos.
-He was trained in piano restoration by his grandfather, Maurice T. Schuster, who helped hone his skills on vintage names of piano’s Golden Age, which spanned 1875-1932.
+He was trained in piano restoration by his grandfather, Maurice T. Schuster, who helped hone his skills on vintage age pianos.
 The elder Maurice, a violinist and piano tuner, owned the Acme Piano Company in Sellwood and even played with the Portland Symphony Society at President Roosevelt’s Dedication of Timberline Lodge in 1937.

 “We deal with dreamers, professional pianists, teachers, beginners of all ages — who want choices.
 Each pianist longs to find the perfect piano that suits their particular taste and preference.”

 — Maurice Unis